 Our daily Number Knowledge sessions, in addition to the daily maths lesson, provide children with opportunities to develop greater fluency when using numbers, and link directly to objectives from the National Curriculum.
 Our progression document is used to design appropriate tasks, specific to the needs of the learners, which include exploring counting strategies and developing more fluent with known number and multiplication and division facts.

 Furthermore, we assess using the National Curriculum objectives.
-Staff use ongoing formative assessment through Target Tracker and the medium term plans to ensure that content is being covered, in addition to ensuring children are accessing and practising the skills necessary.
+Staff use ongoing formative assessment through Target Tracker and the long term plans to ensure that content is being covered, in addition to ensuring children are accessing and practising the skills necessary.
 Summative assessment, again against the National Curriculum objectives, is used three times per year and gives staff a clearer picture of potential gaps so that these can be dealt with in a timely manner.